 The Climate Leadership Plan is a made-in-Alberta emissions reduction strategy designed to meet the specific needs of our unique economy.

 A number of economic benefits will flow from the plan.
-Every dollar raised by the economy-wide price on carbon will be reinvested in the province, helping to diversify our economy and create new jobs in infrastructure, energy service and renewable energy.
+The economy-wide price on carbon funds initiatives that will diversify our economy and create new jobs in infrastructure, energy services and renewable energy.

 Federal carbon price

 The above estimates do not factor in the benefits of avoiding carbon pricing policies imposed on Alberta by the federal government.

 Provinces that do not have an economy-wide carbon price in place by the end of 2018 will be subject to a federally imposed carbon-pricing program on January 1, 2019.

 The federal government has indicated that the price on carbon must be $20/tonne of carbon dioxide emissions in 2019 and rise $10/tonne each year until it reached $50/tonne in 2022.

 Relative to a 'business as usual' scenario under federal carbon-pricing, Alberta's Climate Leadership Plan design is expected to generate a net economic benefit by 2022.